jabcam/BCD-aritmetik/README.md

 # BCD-aritmetik
 A document showing some BCD-arithmetic.
-No code inluded.
+No code included.
 And it's in swedish.